 Electronics to add to your Korea packing list

 - Unlocked Phone and sim card – You need to make sure you have your phone unlocked by your provider back home.
 Phones in Korea are only used via a sim card, so make sure that your phone uses a sim card.
 You can easily pick up a sim card at the airport.

 - Plug converters and adapters – The standard voltage in South Korea is 220 volts and 60Hz.
 South Korea uses typically uses the Plug Type C with the 2 rounded prongs.

 - Camera – I’m assuming you didn’t fly all the way to Korea to not photograph your vacation.

-- Powerbank – This is crucial since using the subway maps and apps are important to getting around in Korea.
+- Powerbank – This is crucial since using subway maps and apps is important to getting around in Korea.
 A power bank will help you stay connected and with enough power and juice to finish your plans for the day.
 If you don’t have one or your power bank is dead, try to stop in a local cafe and charge your battery there, just make sure you have your adapter and plug available.

 Planning a trip to Korea?

 Connect with other travelers | Ask and get answers to all your travel questions | Learn about all the best things to do in Korea | Join our Korea Travel Planning + Guide Facebook Group now.

 - Naver Maps – Google Maps does not work in Korea typically, so it’s important that you download this app.
 It will tell you which public transportation to take to get to your destination as well.
 I suggest you download this before you leave and have the settings set to English.

 - Kakao Subway – If you just want to know which subway to take, this will be your best best.
 It’s the easiest one to navigate and there is an English option as well.